 - A project brief

-- Children’s prior knowledge and skills
+- Children’s prior knowledge and skills and future learning.

-- Resources needed
+- Resources needed.

-- Suggested science and maths learning
+- Suggested science and maths learning.

-- A suggested sequence of lessons to support the learning in this project
+- A suggested sequence of lessons to support the learning in this project.

 We draw on the expertise of specialist subject organisations such as The D&T association, STEM learning, New Hamilton Trust units, QCA and the National Curriculum to support our curriculum planning.